walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/Sources/WalletSDK/Documentation.docc/GettingStarted.md

 Use `.biometricTimedReuse(timeoutSeconds:)` for a fixed 1–30 second interval after successful strong-biometric authorization.
 The interval does not slide on signing and new biometric enrollment does not invalidate the key.
-Check the preflight result's `reuseEnforcement` and `timeoutVerification`: iOS reports provider-process enforcement with provider-configured timeout verification.
+Check the preflight result's `reuseEnforcement` and `timeoutValidation`: iOS reports provider-process enforcement with provider-configuration-only validation.
 Signum receives the requested interval, but its pinned public API cannot independently expose the effective positive timeout after restoration.
 Timed reuse is recent provider authentication, not issuance, presentation, or other